mattgillooly/mattgillooly.github.com/_posts/2012-12-02-teaching-myself-scala.md

 1. ???
 1. Eventually understand language decently well

 This path lead me to the [Lift web framework](http://www.liftweb.net/), currently used by Foursquare, among others.
 I spent about an hour trying to find a good entry vector here, but for whatever reason, nothing was clicking.
-I could tell that Lift has some cool integreations with modern browser technologies, but it was not obvious to me where to start and I grew impatient.
+I could tell that Lift has some cool integrations with modern browser technologies, but it was not obvious to me where to start and I grew impatient.
 Someday I'll revisit Lift, but for the sake of getting something done during the hackfest, I was compelled to move on.

 ## Koans